 Participants in the clinical trial undergo an out-patient treatment performed in under two hours:

-The trial is a step in an FDA-approval process which follows the publishing of data regarding our cellular therapy becoming the first one for osteoarthritis to meet study endpoints using autologous stromal cells from adipose tissue in an FDA-approved randomized, placebo-controlled clinical trial.
+The trial is a step in an FDA approval process which follows the publishing of data regarding our cellular therapy becoming the first one for osteoarthritis to meet study endpoints using autologous stromal cells from adipose tissue in a randomized, placebo-controlled clinical trial.

 “Eighty-eight percent of subjects responded greater than placebo at one year and reported a median 87% improvement in pain, stiffness and function,” said William W. Cimino, Ph.D., CEO of GID BIO.
 “We are able to isolate and concentrate the right types, number and viability of cells to create an effective therapy.”